Simple Network Monitoring Protocol (SNMP)Network and Network Component Monitoring

 RFC 2605 Directory Server Monitoring

 Isode's MIB implementation can be observed using a MIB Browser that connects with SNMP to examine the MIB contents and interpret them in terms of the MIB definitions.
 MIBs are defined in a standard format, and a management console will usually import these to help render the information in a useful manner.
-Isode recommends the Unbrowse MIB browser (below), available from www.unleashnetworks.com.
+Isode recommends the Unbrowse MIB browser from Unleash Networks.